What Is the Small Business Failure Rate?

 - About 50% of businesses with employees will survive their fifth year in business.
 (Data shows that of the small businesses that opened in March of 2012, 50.2% made it to March of 2017.)

 - About 30% of businesses will survive their 10th year in business.
 (The most recent data shows that of the small businesses that opened in March of 2007, 33% made it to March of 2017.)

 But, again, the quotable stat you need is that about 20% of small businesses fail in their first year, and 50% of small businesses fail in their fifth year.

 And these rates are consistent over time.
-This suggests, surprisingly, that year-over-year economic factors don’t have much of an impact on how many US small businesses survive.
-The takeaway here is that you can pretty much bet on a 80%, 70%, 50%, and 30% survival rate across 1, 2, 5, and 10 years in business—no matter the year.
+This suggests, surprisingly, that year-over-year economic factors don’t have much of an impact on how many U.S. small businesses survive.
+The takeaway here is that you can pretty much bet on a 80%, 70%, 50%, and 30% survival rate across one, two, five, and 10 years in business—no matter the year.

 It’s important to note that this reflects all businesses in the private sector.
 While the overall survival rates for small businesses don’t vary much, the facts look a little different when you look at business failure industry by industry.

 Ok, we’ve covered the overall small business survival rate, now let’s get a bit more granular.
 What do small business survival rates look like by industry?

 Which Small Business Industry Has the Highest Survival Rate?

 If you’re planning on opening a business in the health care or social assistance industry, you’re in luck!

 Health care and social assistance businesses tend to have the highest survival rates.
 Also, the Bureau of Labor Statistics data shows that the health care and social assistance industry is projected to grow by 21%, which is the fastest job growth rate of any other industry surveyed.